-The minor in Non-Profit Organizations provides you with the opportunity to gain the skills you will need to work at the local, national, or international level, engaging communities, stakeholders, and public institutions to do the good work the needs getting done!
-In addition to required coursework, the minor has an "experiential learning" component, which you can fulfil through independent study, an additional service learning course, or--our most popular option--an internship.
+The minor in Non-Profit Organizations provides you with the opportunity to gain the skills you will need to work at the local, national, or international level, engaging communities, stakeholders, and public institutions to do the good work that needs getting done!
+In addition to required coursework, the minor has an "experiential learning" component, which you can fulfill through independent study, an additional service-learning course, or – our most popular option – an internship.
 If you are interested in pursuing other options to meet your "experiential learning component, please contact the Department of Interdisciplinary Studies.

 You must get your internship approved prior to starting your internship if you want to receive academic credit!

 Don't worry--it's not hard!
 You do need to plan ahead, so the sooner you get started the better.
 You should start looking for internship opportunities at the start of the semester prior to when you want to intern.
 That will give you plenty of time to research your options, apply to the organization, and get the appropriate departmental and university approvals in place before your internship term begins.

 Once you have found, applied to, and been accepted for an internship, here is what you need to do:

 Step-by-Step Approval Guide

 - Your internship site supervisor should email Dr. Mark Nunes the following information:

 - Your internship duties

 - Your total hours of internship activity.
 Note: for a 3 s.h. internship, you will need to complete 120-150 hours over the course of the semester

 - An affirmation that the agency is a not-for-profit institution.